constancecrozier/constancecrozier.github.io/cv.md

 * **2021** Guest Lecturer, University of Colorado Boulder
 	* Electric vehicles and the grid, in the *Grid Connected Systems* class
 * **2020** Guest Project Assessor, Carnegie Mellon University
-	* Gave feedback on *Energy Transport and Storage** final projects
+	* Gave feedback on *Energy Transport & Storage* final projects
 * **2017-2019** Stipendiary Lecturer, University of Oxford (Christ Church)
 	* Gave tutorials on Mathematics for 1st and 2nd year engineers
 * **2018-2019** Stipendiary Lecturer, University of Oxford (Mansfield)
-	* Gave tutorials on Electrical Engineering for 1st 2nd year engineers
+	* Gave Electrical Engineering tutorials for 1st and 2nd years
 * **2017-2018** Third Year Tutor, University of Oxford
 	* Taught tutorials on Signal Processing and Image Analysis
 * **2017-2018** Laboratory demonstrator, University of Oxford